 Telecommunication

 Our large portfolio of technology patents

-Philips is making a license to these patents available on fair, reasonable, and non-discriminatory terms (FRAND).
+Philips offers licenses to these patents on fair, reasonable, and non-discriminatory (FRAND) license terms.

+Telecommunication